Meaning of List, Array, Vector, Tuple, Slice, in Programing Languages

 datatype

-A type of value of a given programing language.
+A type of value in a programing language.

 In programing languages, we have datatype named list, array, tuple, vector, slice, etc. They corresponds to the various data structures of computer science.